ispanos/anergos/Readme.md

 The dotfiles repository is passed as an argument to the function `clone_dotfiles`.
 They are cloned to a temporary directory and then copied to your user's HOME directory.
 Any conflicting files will be overwritten.
 I should also note that I'm using a bare git repository to store my dotfiles to make it easier to manage and back them up.
 In order to track and commit changes follow [this turorial](https://www.atlassian.com/git/tutorials/dotfiles) to find out more.

 After cloning my dotfiles I apply some extra configurations.
 Some of them are specific to my hardware.
-I haven't found a more robust way to apply them, so I use my computers' hostnames to install hardware drivers or add my HHD to fstab.
-You don't have to remove those functions if you want to test the functionality of the script, unless you happen to use the same hostnames as me.
+You don't have to remove those functions if you want to test the functionality of the script.
+There are built-in checks to see if those functions are needed.

 If you want to test this script in a virtual machine, install Archlinux using `arch_install.sh`, restart, login to your user and run :
 ```